The Flash-X configuration

 The

-script determines site-dependent configuration information
+setupscript determines site-dependent configuration information

-by looking for a directory sites/<hostname>
+by looking for a directory sites/<hostname> where <hostname> is

 the hostname of the machine on which Flash-X is running.
 [1] Failing

-for a directory with the same
+this, it looks in sites/Prototypes/ for a directory with the same

-name as the output of the uname
+name as the output of the uname command.
+The site and operating

-system type can be overridden with the -site
+system type can be overridden with the -site and -ostype

-command.
+command-line options to the setup command.
 Only one of these options

 can be used at one time.
 The directory for each site and operating

-system type contains a makefile fragment Makefile.h
+system type contains a makefile fragment Makefile.h that sets

 command names, compiler flags, library paths, and any replacement or